 In 2019, you qualify for an HSA account if:

 - You are covered under a high deductible health plan with a minimum individual deductible of $1350 or $2700 for family deductible;

 - You can’t be claimed as a dependent on someone else’s tax return.

 To determine if an HSA is right for you, contact your personal investment or tax advisor.
-Once you decide to open an HSA, contact our team and we will get you set up to start saving.
+Once you decide to open an HSA, contact our team at Midland, and we will get you set up to start saving.